 In order to be considered, your application must clearly explain how you meet the following (essential qualifications)

-- A degree from a post-secondary institution with specialization in business, commerce, finance, accounting or other relevant field OR an acceptable combination of education and/or professional industry experience.
+- A degree from a post-secondary institution with specialization in actuarial science, mathematics, business, commerce, economics, finance, accounting or other relevant field OR an acceptable combination of relevant professional industry experience and education.

-- Experience in leading, developing and/or coaching people.
+- Experience in leading, developing, and/or coaching staff.

-- Financial services industry includes experience working in a financial institution, including banks, insurance companies, pension funds, wealth management firms as well as government departments or agencies that directly deal with the supervision and regulation of these institutions, or other relevant areas.
+- Financial services industry includes experience working in a financial institution, including banks, insurance companies, pension funds, wealth management firms, and accounting firms (dealing with audits), as well as government departments that directly deal with the supervision and regulation of these institutions, or other relevant areas.